lamiaeJbira/portfolio/src/content/work/pcode.md

 ---
-title: Projet de Compilation MyC-PCode
+title: MyC-to-PCode Compiler Project
 publishDate: 2024-02-25 00:00:00
 img: /assets/stock-2.jpg
-img_alt: Visualisation d'un processus de compilation de MyC vers P-Code
+img_alt: Visualization of the MyC to P-Code compilation process
 description: |
-  Ce projet développe un compilateur pour un mini langage impératif nommé MyC, qui est traduit en P-Code.
-Le compilateur couvre les six premières phases de compilation et inclut des fonctionnalités pour automatiser la comparaison des résultats avec les solutions correctes.
+  This project develops a compiler for a small imperative language called MyC, translating it into P-Code.
+The compiler covers the first six phases of compilation and includes features to automate the comparison of outputs against correct reference solutions.
 tags:
   - Compilation
   - MyC